Saul-Mirone/saul-mirone.github.io/content/blog/a-complete-guide-to-typescript-decorator/index.md

 ## Composition of Multiple Decorators

 You can apply multiple decorators to a single target.
-The order of the decorators composed is:
+The evaluation order of the decorators composed is:

 1. Outer Decorator Evaluate
 2. Inner Decorator Evaluate